bueno/bueno/README.md

 ## Hello!
-I am Rick Bueno!
+I'm Rick Bueno!
 I’m just a software engineer making apps and games and trying to live a fun life

 <div>
   <a href="https://github.com/bueno">